othon-dev/declusor/src/declusor/controller/README.md

 ## Controller Lifecycle

-1. Receive invocation from the router with session context and user input
+1. Receive invocation from the router with session context, console, and user input
 2. Parse and validate command arguments
 3. Perform any necessary pre-execution validation (e.g., file existence)
 4. Create and execute the appropriate command
-5. Process session responses and present output to the user
+5. Process session responses and present output via the console interface
 6. Return control to the prompt for the next command